SQLDrivenAbdul/MYGYM_Membership_Analysis/README.md

 This query reveals that the Premium membership_type generates 50% of the gym revenue with 812 members out of which about 50% of them has also churned.

+&nbsp;

+The query below further reveals the statuses(active,inactive and churned) across all membership_type.
 ```sql
 DECLARE @Last_day DATE;
 SET @Last_day = (SELECT MAX(last_visit_date)FROM Gymnalytics);